5 - The Spin Quantum Number

 Electrons are trying to get rid of their energy in any way possible.
 Orienting themselves in a way that lowers energy is a good starting point, but they still have plenty of internal energy.
 In fact, electrons have their own internal angular momentum, separate from the orbital angular momentum (l).

-This was determined after a 1922 experiment by German physicists Otto Stern and Walther Gerlach.
-The aptly named Stern-Gerlach Experiment involved firing a beam of silver atoms through a nonuniform magnetic field and observing the results on a detecting wall at the end.
-The result, surprisingly, was that the beam was deflected in only two directions, landing flush against a plate in two spots.
+The setup involved firing a beam of silver atoms through a nonuniform magnetic field and observing the results on a detecting wall at the end.
+The result, surprisingly, was that the beam was deflected in only two directions, landing flush against the detector in exactly two spots.

-If you think about it, if you threw twenty bar magnets at a magnetic wall past two huge magnets and looked at where they ended up, they would all be stuck on the wall in specific places according to their poles.
+But how could that be?
+If you think about it, if you threw twenty bar magnets at a magnetic wall past two huge magnets and looked at where they ended up, they would all be stuck on the wall in random places.
 After all, you have no idea what direction those magnets were when you threw them or how much attraction or repulsion one magnet had than another one, so you should have no idea exactly how they will come out.
 Shouldn’t it have been the same for these atoms?

 In order to explain the significance of this inconsistency, I’ll need to diverge for a second into the physical quantity of momentum.